matthewjumpsoffbuildings/pug-plain-loader/README.md

-# pug-vue-loader
+# vue-pug-loader

 A Webpack loader that compiles [pug](https://pugjs.org) templates into HTML specifically for use in Vue component templates.
-Forked from [yyx990803/pug-plain-loader](https://github.com/yyx990803/pug-plain-loader), added [pug-vue-plugin](https://npmjs.com/pug-vue-plugin) to convert native pug syntax into an AST that Vue will understand.
+Forked from [pug-plain-loader](https://npmjs.com/package/pug-plain-loader), added [vue-pug-plugin](https://npmjs.com/package/vue-pug-plugin) to convert native pug syntax into an AST that Vue will understand.

-If you want first class pug support in Vue component templates, and you don't use Webpack/Laravel Mix, use [pug-vue-plugin](https://npmjs.com/pug-vue-plugin) instead.
+If you want first class pug support in Vue component templates, and you don't use Webpack/Laravel Mix, use [vue-pug-plugin](https://npmjs.com/package/vue-pug-plugin) instead.

 The motivation for this fork is to add first-class pug syntax support in the context of Vue component templates.
 Instead of writing an ugly mish-mash of pug _and_ Vue syntax in your component, eg: